 Summary of Decision:

-3. the Registrar place terms, conditions and limitations on Dr. Sharma’s certificate of registration;
+- the Registrar place terms, conditions and limitations on the registrant’s certificate of registration; and

 For more details, including any scheduled hearing dates, please visit the OPSDT website